 The parties to a divorce are real people with real pain.
 Often a case just won’t settle until the parties can process their divorce emotions, hurt, and pain.

 I don’t mean to minimize the pain of divorce emotions because I know it is very real.
 However, one can find that place where a person can let go of the anger and hurt in order to move on.
+Forgiveness during divorce and after really is possible.

 Don’t Be a Monkey